Council's fire prevention program

 Roadside Slashing Program

-Council’s Roadside Slashing Program is scheduled to run annually in the lead up to the fire season and includes slashing, grooming and weed spraying on selected Council managed roads.
+Council’s Roadside Slashing Program is typically scheduled from October to January every year depending on weather, in the lead up to and throughout the high-risk weather season.
+It includes slashing, grooming and weed spraying on selected Council managed roads.

 The aim of the program is to reduce the likelihood of fires starting and spreading within the shire, and to assist with a safe path of travel during emergencies.